SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     to the object stored as its value.
     If you try to access the variable or property after the object has been deallocated,
-    you'll access the memory at the location where the object used to be --- this is a memory-unsafe operation.
+    you'll access the memory at the location where the object used to be, which is a memory-unsafe operation.
     Like a weak reference,
     the type of the property or value must be a class type;
     unlike a weak reference,